Arvind (computer scientist)

-Arvind is the Johnson Professor of Computer Science and Engineering in the Computer Science and Artificial Intelligence Laboratory (CSAIL) at the Massachusetts Institute of Technology (MIT).
-He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the Association for Computing Machinery (ACM).
-He was also elected as a member into the National Academy of Engineering in 2008 for contributions to data flow and multi-thread computing and the development of tools for the high-level synthesis of hardware.
+Arvind Mithal (18 May 1947 – 17 June 2024), known mononymously as Arvind, was an Indian computer scientist, the Johnson Professor of Computer Science and Engineering in the Computer Science and Artificial Intelligence Laboratory (CSAIL) at the Massachusetts Institute of Technology (MIT).
+He was a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the Association for Computing Machinery (ACM).
+He was also elected as a member into the National Academy of Engineering in 2008 for contributions to dataflow and multithread computing and the development of tools for the high-level synthesis of digital electronics hardware.

 Career

-Arvind's research interests include formal verification of large-scale digital systems using Guarded Atomic Actions, Memory Models, and Cache Coherence Protocols for parallel architectures and languages.
+Arvind's research interests included formal verification of large-scale digital systems using guarded atomic actions, memory models, and cache coherence protocols for parallel computing architectures and programming languages.

-Past work was instrumental in the development of dynamic dataflow architectures, two parallel computing programming languages (Id and pH), and the compiling of such languages on parallel machines.
+Past work was instrumental in the development of dynamic dataflow architectures, two parallel languages, Id and pH, and the compiling of such languages on parallel machines.

 At IIT Kanpur, he earned a Bachelor of Science (B.Sc.) degree in technology (with an emphasis in electrical engineering) in 1969.
 In that process, he discovered that he was keenly interested in computers.
 Then, at the University of Minnesota, he earned a Master of Science (M.Sc.) in computer science in 1972, and a Doctor of Philosophy (Ph.D.) in computer science in 1973.

 Arvind conducted his thesis research in operating systems on mathematical models of program behavior.
 At the University of California, Irvine, where he taught from 1974 to 1978, he became interested in computer architecture and programming languages.

-Arvind then taught at IIT's Kanpur campus in 1977 and 1978.

-Arvind joined the MIT faculty in 1978.
+Arvind taught at IIT's Kanpur campus in 1977 and 1978.
+In 1978, he joined the MIT faculty.
 He served as the Chief Technical Advisor to the United-Nations-sponsored Knowledge Based Computer Systems project in India from 1986 to 1992.
 During 1992–93, he was the Fujitsu Visiting Professor at the University of Tokyo.